 Maybe that's because the exhibition is very complicated and thorough, with 500 books, 9 curators, 7 contemporary artists, and 7 tantalizing themes.
 The main photobook history is curated by Martin Parr, and leads the visitor from the entry, through and around all the other themes.

 One of the stated goals of the exhibition is to address the challenge of displaying books.
-Methods they use include actual pages or original photos wall mounted and valuable books displayed open under glass.
-They also provide various sized touch screens with page spreads.
+Methods used included wall mounted actual pages or original photos, and valuable books displayed open under glass.
+Touch screens with interactive page spreads appear in various sizes.

-And wall mounted videos of page spreads, some with hands turning the pages
+and some of the wall mounted sequences of page spreads show hands turning the pages.

-And there are some actual books to flip through by hand.
+And there are some actual touchable books to flip through by hand.

-There is enough variety in all these methods to keep visitors engaged.
+There is enough variety in all these methods to keep visitors visually engaged.

-The exhibit exits through a comfortable lounge area with a browsable books.
-Tables there are multi-level and the books are board mounted to carry around.
+The exhibit exits through a comfortable lounge area with actual browsable books.
+Tables are multi-level and the books are board mounted to carry around.

-An "air drop" in the protest and propaganda area.
+An "air drop" treatment in the protest and propaganda area.

-Backlit title and delicate treatment for the Japanese photobooks
+A delicate backlit title treatment for the Japanese photobooks

-This is an analysis done by "readers" long after a (breakthrough) photobook was published.
-But it's familiar, because it's what we do (photographer and designer) collaborating on the making of a book.
-It's the discussions we have working with photos and text, making associations and choices about content, discovering order.
+This is an analysis done by "readers" many years after this breakthrough photobook was published.
+To me it's the fundamental process of visual literacy.
+It's what happens between a graphic designer and photographer collaborating on the making of a book.
+It's the discussion we have working with photos and text, making associations and choices about content, discovering order.
 Playing with contrast, grouping, themes, patterns and pacing.
 I consider it the real work of graphic design, enhanced by layout and typography.
-So, it thrilled me to see this graphic design thinking process visualized in an exhibition, for the public.
+I was thrilled me to see this graphic design thinking process visualized in an exhibition, for the public.

 The exhibition was linear, running around the room.
-Here are a few details.
+Here are a few details of the notation.